abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

 ## Task 3: Create a custom location on the Azure Arc-enabled Kubernetes cluster

+In this task, you will enable the necessary Arc features on the Kubernetes cluster, deploy the Arc Data Services extension, and create a custom location in Azure.
+This custom location allows Azure services to treat your cluster as a target region for deploying data services like SQL Managed Instance.
 Custom Locations provides administrators a way to deploy Azure Arc data services and other Azure Arc-enabled services to their locations, similar to Azure locations.

 1. Now run the below command to enable features to create the **custom location:**